montoyamoraga/tiny-trainable-instruments/docs/0-bill-of-materials.md

 # Bill of materials

+## Notes about the microcontroller

-This project is intended to be cheap and accesible, but still requires a few materials:
+This project is intended to be cheap and accesible, and it is based on the microcontroller Arduino Nano 33 BLE Sense.
+Please don't confuse it with the similarly named Arduino Nano 33 BLE :)

+In addition, it is sold with and without headers.
+We recommend acquiring the one ***with headers*** so you can immediately start using it on a breadboard without needing to solder the headers on it.

+## Minimum materials

-Minimum materials: necessary for any Tiny Trainable instrument
+These materials are necessary for all Tiny Trainable Instruments

 | Item | Quantity | Cost (USD) | Retailer | Comment |
 |------|----------|------------|----------|---------|